Community and Economic Development InternshipSouth Fulton Business Coalition

 Fall Public & Global Affairs InternNiagara Foundation

-Law Internship - 2017D.C.
+Law School Internship - 2017D.C.
 Gov. Office of Police Complaints

 Mental Health Advocacy and Policy InternNational Alliance on Mental Illness - NAMI Mississippi

 Client Relations | Sales | MarketingELM Global

 Always be on the alert for potentially fraudulent job postings online - never send money to a potential employer.